Certain less commonly known Deductions available under Income Tax Act

 Whichever is less

-However, certain conditions shall need to be satisfied by the taxpayer in order to avail of the deduction under this section.
+However, certain conditions shall need to be satisfied by the taxpayer to avail of the deduction under this section.
 These include:

 • You should not own any house property at any place.